nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 ### Create multiple Attributes

-It is not necessary to create just a single Attribute for a peer.
-Instead, it is also possible to request the creation of multiple Attributes at the same time.
+Requesting the creation of Attributes for a peer is not limited to just a single Attribute, but it is possible to request the creation of multiple Attributes at the same time.
 For this purpose, several CreateAttributeRequestItems or suitable [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) can be inserted into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for creating Attributes.
 If you want to use a RequestItemGroup in order to create multiple Attributes for the Recipient at the same time, you must insert corresponding CreateAttributeRequestItems into the `items` property of it.

 ## Send and receive the Request

 The Sender that wants to create an Attribute for the Recipient may or may not already have a Relationship with the Recipient.
-Depending on which is the case, a different method is more suitable for sending the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
-There are basically two ways to send the Request for creating Attributes created by the Sender to the Recipient.
+Depending on which is the case, a different method can be used to send the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
+There are two ways to send the Request for creating Attributes created by the Sender to the Recipient.

 ### Request over Template